Chevrolet Caprice: 1980–1985

+The engine line-up and power ratings remained unchanged, excepting the 305 V8 which now claimed 145 hp at 4,000 rpm.
+The 350 cubic-inch Diesel V8 engine was now available on all models.
+With the 1979 energy crisis long over, sales of the full-sized Caprice were strong: with barely any marketing and no rebating, the Caprice's share of Chevrolet sales more than doubled since the year before; it was the third best-selling Chevrolet (behind the Citation and Chevette) and was outselling the new Celebrity by three-to-one.

 1983 was marked with the fewest models to date.
 No two-door models were produced, leaving only the four-door and the eight-passenger station wagon, since the 6-passenger wagon also left the line-up.
-The 4.4 L 267 cu in engine was discontinued, but all other engines remained unchanged.
+The 267 cuin engine was discontinued, but all other engines remained unchanged.
 The 305 cu in engine and the automatic overdrive transmission was standard on station wagons.
 The 350 cu in diesel was available with the automatic overdrive transmission at extra cost, while the 305 cu in V8 came equipped only with the automatic overdrive transmission.
 The 1983 Chevrolet Caprice Classic was selected on the Car and Driver Ten Best list.

 The 1984 model year saw the return of the two-door sport coupe making a three model line-up.
 Styling remained unchanged.
 1984 models were virtually identical to the 1981 models.
 The windshield washer controls were moved from the dashboard to the turn signal stalk to create the multi-stalk.
 The optional cruise control (which continued to be mounted on the turn signal stalk) now featured acceleration/deceleration in 1 mi/h increments.
 An optional Landau package included a vinyl roof, sport mirrors, and reveal moldings.

 Powertrain availability and power ratings were unchanged for 1984.
 The 350 cu in diesel engine came standard with an automatic overdrive transmission when equipped in station wagons.